2 February 2026

 You can have the best copywriting, images, video, etc, but potential buyers still want to see some positive reviews.
 These reviews are proof that other people have bought the product before and been happy with it.

-Though Amazon SEO is about building organic visibility, Amazon PPC (Amazon PPC Services) still have a place in your strategy.
+Though Amazon SEO is about building organic visibility, Amazon Advertising (Amazon PPC Services) also impacts whether or not the ranking algorithm will favor your listings or not.

 Remember, it’s important to build a history of sales, to show the search algorithm that people are willing to buy your product.
 But that creates a circular problem when you’ve just launched your product.